Opioid Addiction, Withdrawal & Treatment

 How do painkillers work?

-Opioids work by binding to the opioid receptors in your brain to dull feelings of pain and create feelings of well-being.
-17,18
+Opioids work by binding to the opioid receptors in your brain to dull feelings of pain and create feelings of well-being.17,18

 If a doctor prescribed me opioids, are they safe?

-All opioids—even those prescribed to you—have risks, including the potential for abuse and addiction.
-Taking prescription opioids to relieve pain for a short time is generally safe when taken only as prescribed but it does not eliminate the inherent risks of opioids.
-If you have concerns about the safety of a drug prescribed to you or have a personal or family history of substance abuse, you can speak with your physician.
+If you have concerns about the safety of a drug prescribed to you or have a personal or family history of substance misuse, you can speak with your physician.
 He or she can discuss with you the risks vs. benefits of prescription painkillers and go over any alternatives for pain relief.17

 How long does it take to become dependent on painkillers?